-Janet Hackert, Regional Nutrition and Health Education Specialist and Connie Mowrer, Nutrition Program Associate, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, and Connie Mowrer, FNP Program Manager, University of Missouri Extension

-There are lots of easy and nutritious snacks for kids that are also delicious and fun to make and eat, no matter what age we are.
-Kids that are involved in making their snacks, or growing or selecting their snacks are more likely to want to eat them.
-Here are some easy recipes for snacks kids can help with that include veggies, fruits and milk.
+There are lots of easy and nutritious snacks that are also delicious and fun to make and eat, no matter what age we are.
+Kids that are involved in making or growing or selecting their foods are more likely to want to eat them.
+Here are some easy snack recipes for kids to help with that include veggies, fruits and milk.

-1 cup favorite frozen fruit (strawberries, raspberries, peaches are good)
+- 1 cup favorite frozen fruit (strawberries, raspberries or peaches are good)

 Ice Cream in a Bag